Picovoice/rhino/README.md

 Using [Xcode](https://developer.apple.com/xcode/), open
 [demo/ios/RhinoDemo/RhinoDemo.xcodeproj](/demo/ios/RhinoDemo/RhinoDemo.xcodeproj) and run the application.
 You will need an iOS device connected to your machine and a valid Apple developer account.
+After pressing the start button you can issue commands such as "turn off the lights".

 ### JavaScript Demos